natelandau/shell-scripting-templates/docs/coding-standards.md

 It cause the function to execute inside other bash subshell, and helper function will not be visible in global namespace.<br />
 b) if you can not follow method described above, name the helper function `bfl::foo::bar` to avoid namespace collisions.

-#### Function files structure:
+#### About function files:

+- Most of functions depend on others.<br />
-- In order to prevent sourcing scripts more than once there is a code at evey script header (similar to [Jarodiv](https://github.com/Jarodiv/bash-function-libraries)):
+In order to prevent sourcing scripts more than once there is a code at evey script header (similar to [Jarodiv](https://github.com/Jarodiv/bash-function-libraries)):
 ```bash
 [[ "$BASH_SOURCE" =~ /bash_functions_library ]] && _bfl_temporary_var=$(echo "$BASH_SOURCE" | sed 's|^.*/lib/\([^/]*\)/\([^/]*\)\.sh$|_GUARD_BFL_\1\2|') || return 0
 [[ ${!_bfl_temporary_var} -eq 1 ]] && return 0 || readonly $_bfl_temporary_var=1